lianggroup/lianggroup/README.md

 ### Hi there, we're [LLGroup](https://liang-seu.net/)!:wave:
 We are from the [School of Information Science and Engineering](https://radio.seu.edu.cn/), [Southeast University](https://www.seu.edu.cn/), China, and we do research in wireless communications, signal processing, and machine learning.

+> There is no royal road to learning.

 🚖**Our current focus is on the theory and application of intelligent wireless systems, including**:

 - Intelligent radio resource management (e.g. **Resource allocation in cellular/V2X/Wi-Fi networks**)